what it takes to be a successful brand ambassador

 Furthermore, his passion for connecting with fans in exciting and innovative ways aligns with DigitalBits’ mission of enabling talents to engage with their followers in ways that take memorable moments to another level.
 Think of creating NFTs and other digital assets.

-Changing gear from recent hires to brand ambassadorships already in the works: A stopover at Lululemon.
+Changing gears from recent hires to brand ambassadorships already in the works: with a stopover at Lululemon.

 Lululemon is an athletic apparel brand whose ambassadorship program is growing strong by the day.
 Meaning their ambassadors must be succeeding in a thing or two.